-Each month I break down what’s been going on behinds the scenes of our new blogging business.
+Each month I break down what’s been happening behind the scenes of our new blogging business.

 In these reports, I discuss the growth of our YouTube channel, social media accounts, email list, website analytics, and other essential metrics.